 God Raised Him!

-[Photo by Richard Pasquarella on Unsplash] |
+[Photo by Luke Southern on Unsplash] |

-And he describes his apostleship by asserting a negative (“neither from men nor through man”), then by issuing a positive affirmation (“but through Jesus Christ”).
+He validates his apostleship by asserting a negative (“neither from men nor through man”), then by issuing a positive affirmation (“but through Jesus Christ”).
 In this way, he affirms his divine appointment to his office and mission to proclaim the Gospel to the Gentiles.

 His opponents were not disputing his office but claiming that

-his apostleship was received from human authorities, presumably, the church
+his Apostleship was received from human authorities, presumably, the church

 leadership in Jerusalem.